i2metaverse/i2m/docs/index.md

 **Mission:**

-The IIM ACM Chapter's mission is to:
+The I2M ACM Chapter's mission is to:

 * **Empower individuals** to explore and leverage intelligent immersion technologies in the metaverse.
 * **Advance the field** by fostering knowledge sharing, collaboration, and innovation.